If we don’t win, you don’t pay.

 U.S. Marine

 If you’ve recently won a personal injury lawsuit in California, you may be wondering what steps you can take to enforce the judgment and collect the money owed to you.
-Here’s a step-by-step guide to help you enforce a personal injury judgment in California.
+Here’s a step-by-step guide to help you implement a personal injury judgment in California.

 1. Determine the Amount Owed

 Before you can enforce a personal injury judgment, you need to determine the amount owed to you.
-This includes the amount of the judgment, any interest that has accrued, and any court costs or other fees associated with the case.
+This includes the amount of the judgment, any interest accrued, and any court costs or other fees associated with the case.
 You can obtain this information from the court where the judgment was issued.

 2. Locate the Debtor’s Assets